How to Sign Up for USPS Informed Delivery

 The service is completely free.
 USPS doesn't charge you anything, and there's no catch.
 You don't need a credit card.
 You do need to verify your identity, because USPS wants to make sure you actually live at the address you're getting mail for.

-• PO Boxes.
+• USPS PO Boxes.
 Also supported through a USPS.com business account.
-Especially handy if you rarely drive to the box.

 What you need before you start